 What should be done to reduce the number of pregnancies?

-Rwanda, for example, introduced a new sexuality education programme a couple of years ago.
+Rwanda, for example, introduced a new sex education programme a couple of years ago.
 This was supported by a teacher-training programme in 1,508 secondary schools that covered the new curriculum and how to teach it.

-But this won’t be easy for Kenyan schools to accept because of deep-rooted conservative attitudes in the society.
+But this won’t be easy for Kenyan schools to accept because of deep-rooted conservative attitudes in society.

 The school re-entry programme must also be revamped to support young mothers if they do get better.
 It needs to move beyond being just a policy and legal framework into a project that builds social acceptability and tolerance among various actors like; teachers, school administrators and parents.
 It must also include stronger links between schools and the health system.
 This will build an environment that supports continued education among adolescents faced with early pregnancies.